 “I think there is the potential for a positive benefit in any community when the citizens of the community take an interest in local governments,” McKiernan says.

 Galicia agrees, and hopes that this new wave of candidates sticks around even if they lose this time around.

 “How many candidates have you known of that are all for ‘community and working strong and making the good and we’re going to change things,’ but they lose and then they disappear?”
 Galicia asks.
 “My biggest challenge to these people is to not quit if you don’t get elected.
 Keep on pushing on your agenda.
 Keep on pushing for your actions if you don’t win the office.”

 And pushing on is what these candidates say they are going to do.
 Aguirre tells The Pitch that, no matter what happens next week or after the general election on November 5, she’s going to continue searching for the right people to run for office in future elections.

 “I’m going to continue fighting,” she says, “and continue being involved in the community and finding those young people that want to run for the next election.”

 “I will keep being an activist,” Rivera says.
 “My long term goal is to become a state representative.
 I want to help make Kansas a better place for all of us.”

-For Mancks, she says she won’t be done until she sees the change she wants in Wyandotte County.
+For Manck, she says she won’t be done until she sees the change she wants in Wyandotte County.

-“[If I’m not elected] I have every intention of being on the ballot when it comes back up,” Mancks says.
+“[If I’m not elected] I have every intention of being on the ballot when it comes back up,” Manck says.
 “I’m not done.
 I’m not done until I see change.”